 Here is a great explanation of how a Fitbit actually measures steps and tracks your activity:

 What Information does a Fitbit Track?

 So.
 The main feature of all the Fitbit models is to track how many steps you take each day.
 The same goes for other activity trackers, like Jawbone and Garmin Vivofit brands.
 The reason this would be helpful information is that your daily activity level can tell you if you are leading a sedentary life, a moderately active life or an active life.
 A sedentary lifestyle is becoming very common and can contribute to many health problems over time.

 Desk jobs, TV and surfing the internet (hello there!) are all becoming huge parts of our days.
 Unless you invested in a walking desk or placed a treadmill in front of your TV, it's likely that those activities are part of a sedentary life.

-The other basic information that all Fitbits records is your calories burned and distance you've walked.
+The other basic information that they record is your calories burned and distance you've walked.

 Getting Started With Fitbit

 Okay so….did you get one?!
 Do you have one?!
 Are you ready?!
 Let's GO!